-As a passionate user of open source software for almost two decades, I prefer to use only open source software during the design process.
-Below you can find two applications you can use right now (Inkscape and Presentator) and two applications you will be able to use in the near future (Penpot and Akira).
+As a passionate user of open source software for almost two decades, I prefer to use only open source software during the design process (but I'm pretty flexible during a professional project).
+Below you can find the best open source UX software available today.

-Inkscape is a vector graphics application with which you can make user personas, customer journey maps, user flow diagrams, moodboards, wireframes and high-fidelity mockups.
+Inkscape is a vector graphics application with which you can make user personas, customer journey maps, user flow diagrams, moodboards, wireframes and high-fidelity designs.
 It's a very complete application with a gazillion number of features.
-It can easily match proprietary software like Adobe Illustration (you can watch a complete comparison between the two here).
+It can easily match proprietary software like Adobe Illustrator (you can watch a complete comparison between the two here).

-One new contender in the world of design and prototyping is the application Penpot (previously UXBOX).
-It promises to be a complete open source solution for creating (interactive) prototypes.
-Because it fully embraces open standards like SVG, it will help you prevent the vendor lock-in effect that you have with proprietary software.
-It's developed by the company Kaleidos, the company that also develops the project management tool Taiga.
+A new contender in the world of open source UX software is the application Penpot (previously known as UXBOX).
+It promises to be a complete open source solution for creating interactive prototypes.
+As it fully embraces open standards like SVG, it will help you prevent the vendor lock-in effect that you have with proprietary software.
+It's developed by the company Kaleidos, the company that also develops the project management application Taiga.

 Want to know more about Penpot?
 You can find a short video about Penpot here.

-At the moment there doesn't exist a native prototyping tool for Linux but that's about to change with the development of the new application Akira.
+At the moment there doesn't exist a native prototyping tool for Linux but that's about to change with the development of the application Akira.
 It's still in early development but the development is active and a stable release is to be expected in 2021.
-Because it will use GTK as its native toolkit, it will integrate nicely with the rest of the Linux desktop.
+Because it will use GTK as its native toolkit, it will integrate nicely with the Linux desktop.

 A demo of the alpha release can be found here.